-

 CDL Disqualifications

-You can lose your license for 180 days to one year if you violate a driver or vehicle out-of-service order while transporting:
+You can lose your license for 180 days to 2 years if you violate a driver or vehicle out-of-service order while transporting:

-- Hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 or more passengers.
+• Hazardous materials required to be placarded, or while driving a vehicle designed to transport 16 passengers or more.

 The FMCSA’s Rules and Regulations fully outlines CDL driver penalties.
 Don’t forget to check out the various CDL study guides, too.